Aspire UC Schools Outreach Program

 Campus experiences, such as UC 4 Yourself, provide students with the unique opportunity to explore a university campus.
 Students participate in a number of hands-on sessions whilst engaging with current students and support and academic staff.
 All schools participating in the Aspire UC Program are invited to participate in a UC Campus Experience, complementing the delivery of in-school activities.

-The "Raising Aspirations" modules, which include videos, interactive activities and quizzes, can be undertaken independently, or in a classroom setting, and shared with parents who will then have better understanding of higher education and be better placed to support their children.
+Our Future Focus modules include videos, interactive activities and quizzes and can be undertaken independently, or in a classroom setting.
+The modules can be shared with parents who will then have better understanding of higher education and be better placed to support their children.

 This resource is funded by the Commonwealth Department of Education’s Higher Education Participation and Partnerships Program (HEPPP)

-The "Raising Aspirations" Online Modules are offered free of charge.
+The Future Focus Online Modules are offered free of charge.